 The fixed electrical installation is tested by maintenance contractors every 5 years as required by the electricity at work legislation.
-Following this check a certificate is issued to confirm the electrical installation is safe.
+Following this check a certificate is issued to confirm the findings of the inspection and test.

-- 8.3 PE EQUIPMENT All PE equipment is subject to regular visual inspection, carried out by staff prior to use.
-If defects are noted, the Personal Well Being Leader will assess whether the equipment can remain in use or whether it needs to be taken out of use pending repair.
-On an annual basis an independent service contractor inspects the PE equipment. - 8.4 PLAY EQUIPMENT All play equipment, which includes moveable play items as well as fixed external play structures, is subject to regular visual inspection by staff, prior to use.
-If defects are noted, the Personal Well Being Leader will assess whether the equipment can remain in use or whether it needs to be taken out of use pending repair.
+8.3 PE EQUIPMENT - All PE equipment is subject to regular visual inspection, carried out by staff prior to use.
+If defects are noted the Executive Head Teacher/Head Teacher/Head of School will assess alongside the MAT Operations Officer whether the equipment can remain in use or whether it needs to be taken out of use pending repair.

+On an annual basis an independent service contractor inspects the PE equipment.

+8.4 PLAY EQUIPMENT - All play equipment, which includes moveable play items as well as fixed external play structures, is subject to regular visual inspection by staff, prior to use.
+If defects are noted, the Executive Head Teacher/Head Teacher/Head of School will assess alongside the MAT Operations Officer will assess whether the equipment can remain in use or whether it needs to be taken out of use pending repair.